the-teachingRSE-project/competencies/competencies.md

 #### ML-RSE
 The development of research software based on \ac{ML} requires specialised theoretical background and experienced handling of appropriate software in order to produce meaningful results.
 This involves knowledge about data analysis and feature engineering, metrics that are involved in \ac{ML}, \ac{ML} algorithm selection and cross validation, and knowledge in mathematical optimisation methods and statistics.
-Here, we use \ac{ML} on a broad sense of machine-based learning including deep learning, reinforcement learning, neuro-symbolic learning and similar.
+Here, we use \ac{ML} in a broad sense of machine-based learning including deep learning, reinforcement learning, neuro-symbolic learning and similar.

 ML-RSEs analyse and check the suitability of an algorithm if it fulfils the needs of a certain task and they play a main role in deciding and selecting \ac{ML} libraries for a given task.
 The increasing usage of \ac{ML} in numerous scientific areas with social impact involves an emphasised awareness and consideration of possible manipulative or discriminatory influences.